Towards precision cosmology with Voids x CMB correlations (I): Roman-Agora mock catalogs and pipeline validation: Methodology

 From the empirical-based category, even if simplistic, they have proven remarkably successful in reproducing a wide range of galaxy statistics, including clustering and lensing \citep{hearin2015dark}, with several key contributions over the last years.
 A major lesson from these studies, however, is that, while halo mass can be the leading property that links galaxies with halos \citep{white1978}, it cannot always by itself explain the observed clustering, especially on small scales \citep{yuan2021,yuan2022,Wu2024,Hadzhiyska2021,Paviot2024}.

-Halo occupation by galaxies can also depend on secondary halo properties, including assembly history ---with earlier forming halos more clustered \citep{sheth2004,gao2005,wechsler2006,gao2007,dalal2008,angulo2008,li2008,faltenbacher2009,lazeyras2017,salcedo2018,han2019,sato2019,ramakrishnan2019,tucci2021,montero2021,balaguera2024}---, structural properties such as concentration and spin \citep{gao2007,faltenbacher2009,sato2019,montero2021}, and environmental factors \citep{kauffmann2004,hahn2006,blanton2006,abbas2007,Wu2024,pujol2017,paranjape2018,balaguera2024}.
+Halo occupation by galaxies can also depend on secondary halo properties, including assembly history---with earlier forming halos more clustered \citep{sheth2004,gao2005,wechsler2006,gao2007,dalal2008,angulo2008,li2008,faltenbacher2009,lazeyras2017,salcedo2018,han2019,sato2019,ramakrishnan2019,tucci2021,montero2021,balaguera2024}---, structural properties such as concentration and spin \citep{gao2007,faltenbacher2009,sato2019,montero2021}, and environmental factors \citep{kauffmann2004,hahn2006,blanton2006,abbas2007,Wu2024,pujol2017,paranjape2018,balaguera2024}.
 For a review of this topic, we refer the reader to \cite{wechsler&tinker2018}.

 Galaxies inherit the secondary bias of their host halos, which influences the baryonic processes they undergo and, consequently, their growth and evolution.
 The strength of this inheritance depends on the galaxy type.
 Luminous Red Galaxies (LRGs) which quenched their star formation early, are primarily shaped by their halos’ assembly history rather than their current mass, making secondary halo bias a key driver of their properties.
 In contrast, Emission-Line Galaxies (ELGs) are actively forming stars, relying on the gas currently available in their halos, which is primarily determined by the halo’s present mass.
 As a result, ELGs are largely insensitive to secondary halo biases.
-However, we note that ELGs exhibit clear environmental preferences, favoring lower-density regions such as filaments and sheets \citep{gonzalez2020}.
-Thus, while a mass-based approach may captures their overall clustering, incorporating these environmental intricacies becomes important for high-precision analyses or studies of small-scale galaxy evolution \citep{favole2016,gonzalez2020,Hadzhiyska2021,rocher2023,yu2024,yuan2025}.
+We note that while a mass-based approach may captures the overall clustering of ELGs, they tend to be found in lower-density regions such as filaments and sheets \citep{gonzalez2020} so incorporating these environmental preference it is important for high-precision analyses or studies of small-scale galaxy evolution \citep{favole2016,gonzalez2020,Hadzhiyska2021,rocher2023,yu2024,yuan2025}.